ClickHouse/ClickHouse/docs/en/operations/system-tables/user_processes.md

 ---
 # user_processes

-This system table is used for implementing the `SHOW USER PROCESSES` query.
+This system table can be used to get overview of memory usage and ProfileEvents of users.

 Columns: